AuDigitalHealth/ci-medicare-records/pages/_includes/flag-air-1-intro.md

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that:
+* the patient is identified with an IHI in subject.identifier, not with a reference to a Patient resource
-* notice text will be sent in the text portion of the Flag.code
+* notice text is sent in the text portion of code